-For most of the navigation we used Gaia GPS app in combination with a regular map and a paper guidebook Główny Szlak Beskidzki by Agata Hanula (in Polish).
-We know that it was an overkill, but it is better to be safe than sorry.
+For most of the navigation, we used Gaia GPS app in combination with a regular map and a paper guidebook Główny Szlak Beskidzki by Agata Hanula (in Polish).
+We know that it was overkill, but it is better to be safe than sorry.

 That day we were also treated to a special natural phenomenon – a rainbow, created by the light of the evening sun going through the tiny crystals of ice falling off the trees.
 The spectacle made us stop in our tracks and we stood there mesmerized enjoying its delicate beauty for more than ten minutes.

 The terrain was mostly flat and easy to cross.
 There was not much snow to speak of and we were really happy that we decided not to take our snowshoes with us.